rancher/rancher.github.io/rancher/v1.2/en/api/v2-beta/api-resources/image/index.md

 id | int  | The unique identifier for the image kind | string  | removed | date  | The date of when the image was removed state | enum  | The current state of the image.
-The options are [activating, active, deactivating, inactive, purged, purging, registering, removed, removing, requested, restoring, updating-active, updating-inactive]. transitioning | enum  | Whether or not the image is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state transitioningProgress | int  | The percentage remaining in the transitioning process of the image
+The options are activating, active, deactivating, inactive, purged, purging, registering, removed, removing, requested, restoring, updating-active, updating-inactive. transitioning | enum  | Whether or not the image is in a transitioning state transitioningMessage | string  | The message to show while in a transitioning state transitioningProgress | int  | The percentage remaining in the transitioning process of the image